 Back in 2004, the European Parliament approved the Europass framework with a clear mission: “to establish a single framework for the transparency of qualifications and competencies.”
 In simpler terms, they wanted to standardize the job application process across Europe.

-The idea sounds great on paper: one template, one style, and a consistent way of presenting your qualifications.
-Sure, the execution might feel outdated now, but the goal behind it is solid.
-And with some hefty updates, Europass could still be a real asset for jobseekers navigating the European job market.
+The idea sounds great on paper: one template, one style, and one way of presenting your qualifications.
+Sure, the execution might feel outdated, but the goal is solid.
+And with some hefty updates, Europass could still be a real asset for those navigating the European job market.

 It’s free and easy to use

-You can create, store, and share your CV in 29 languages, which is handy if you’re applying across borders.
-Plus, the interface is pretty straightforward (if a little old-school) — you can hop between sections easily without feeling lost.
-It’s great if you want to get the basics down quickly without stressing over formatting.
+You can create, store, and share your CV in 31 languages, which is handy if you’re applying across borders.
+Plus, the interface is pretty straightforward (if a little old-school).
+You can hop between sections easily without feeling lost.

-You also have complete control over the text you include — adding, deleting, or tweaking sections however you like.
-That said, I’ve been in the world of resume advice for a while, so I know which sections to avoid.
-But if you’re new to CV writing, it’s worth doing some research to figure out which sections actually add value to your application.
+You also have complete control over the text you include by adding, deleting, or tweaking sections however you like.
+That said, if you’re new to CV writing, it’s worth doing some research to figure out which resume sections actually add value to your application.

 Built-in guidance to help you along the way

-While Europass doesn’t give much guidance on how many sections you should include, it does offer some genuinely helpful advice through its “Tips” feature.
-Just look out for the little lightbulb icon in the corner — click it, and a pop-up of recommendations will appear.
+Europass offers some genuinely helpful advice through its “Tips” feature.
+Just look out for the little lightbulb icon in the corner, click it, and a pop-up of recommendations will appear.
 It’s easy to miss if you’re rushing through, but the advice can actually be pretty useful.

 Take a look at the Europass CV tips: